 Sexual assault can cause physical, mental, and emotional damages that may never go away.
 The cost of counseling and psychological treatment alone might run into the tens of thousands of dollars.

 Fortunately, perpetrators of sexual assault can be held responsible for the harm they caused.
 Moreover, enablers, such as schools, churches, and employers, can also be held responsible if they knew or should have known and yet failed to stop the sexual abuse.

-At David Bryant Law, we will listen to you, thoroughly investigate the facts, and provide an aggressive legal strategy to help survivors in these difficult cases.
+At David Bryant Law, we will listen to you, thoroughly investigate the facts of your Louisville sexual assault case, and provide an aggressive legal strategy to help survivors in these difficult cases.

 Elder abuse may involve intentional violence toward nursing home residents.
 This can also include neglect by medical and non-medical nursing home staff.
 Often, a senior citizen subjected to injurious behavior can’t manage a lawsuit by themselves due to poor physical or mental health.

-At David Bryant Law, we do the heavy lifting on behalf of the nursing home resident to uncover evidence of wrongdoing.
+At David Bryant Law, we do the heavy lifting on behalf of the nursing home resident to uncover evidence of nursing home abuse and wrongdoing.
 We may need to interview other residents and depose staff and administrators at the nursing home to piece together what happened.
 The gathered evidence is then used at trial or in settlement negotiations to seek a fair result for the victim.